ben-nathanson/forget-me-nots/README.md

   - A valid Firebase config at `src/firebase-credentials.json`

 # Firebase Configuration
-Create a new application in [Firebase](console.firebase.google.com).
+Create a new application in [Firebase](https://firebase.google.com/).

-You will need both an API key as well as the Firebase admin credentials.
-Altogether the JSON should resemble the following:
+You will need a Firebase API key as well as Firebase admin credentials.
+The JSON configuration should resemble the following:

 ```JSON
 {